 I reared back again, letting it fly.
 Crash.

 I still remember the day I couldn’t throw to first base anymore.
 Since I was four, I had played ball.
-I could throw a strike from the outfield and turn the occasional head on the mound (good but not great).
+I could throw a strike from the outfield and turn the occasional head on the mound (good but not tapped for greatness).
 And then, the magic up and left.
 It’s impossible to explain.
 Nerves?
 Not really.
-Maybe?
+Mechanics?
+Nah.
 It’s so hard to describe Steve Blass syndrome.
-It happened to me.
-I imagine I shed a tear.
+It happened to me, and I imagined I shed a tear.
 Thanks Rick Ankiel, your story is worth telling.